 ~Matin Hymn, September 1

+Sick of 2020 yet?
+We eastern Christians have an early way out of what has been the most difficult year to endure in a long time!
+Time for a New Year's Eve party!
 The evening of August 31st is the perfect time to decorate the house with streamers and balloons!
 Find the noisemakers and the sparkling cider!
-Have a special New Year's Eve dinner party and toast the events of the past year, while anticipating the upcoming new one!
+Have a special New Year's Eve dinner party and toast the survival of the past liturgical year, while anticipating the upcoming new one!